Russia and Mongolia

 Russian Rouble - 1 Rouble = 100 Kopeks

-The Russian Rouble is exchangeable only in Russia.
-Notes come in the following denominations: 10, 50,100, 500.
+Russian Rouble notes come in the following denominations: 10, 50,100, 500.
 Coins are also in circulation and come in the following values: 1, 2 and 5 Roubles and 1, 10 and 50 Kopeks.

 US Dollars and Euros are the best currency for exchange.
-Bureau de Change and ATM machines exist in Moscow and St Petersburg (to a lesser extent in the provinces).
+You'll find Bureau de Change and ATM machines in Moscow, St Petersburg, Irkutsk and Yekaterinburg.
 Changing traveller's cheques is cumbersome so avoid if possible and credit cards are rarely accepted outside the main cities.

-Russian ATMs allow you to choose to withdraw currency in either Euros or Roubles and sometimes also USD.
+Russian ATMs allow you to choose to withdraw currency in either Roubles, Euros and US Dollars.

 Mongolian Tugrik (MNT) 1 Tugrik = 100 Mongo

-The Tugrik is non exportable and money changing facilities are available in Ulaan Baatar and sometimes at frontier border points.
+The Tugrik is non exportable and money changing facilities are available in Ulaan Baatar.
+Please make sure you change all remaining currency before leaving Mongolia.
 The best currency to carry for exchange into Tugrik is the US Dollar.
 Please note that the USD is sometimes the method of payment for optional activities, for example, horse-riding at Terelj NP.

 Chinese Yuan (CNY) 1 Yuan = 10 Jiao

 Pound Sterling, US Dollars, Euro and other major currencies can be converted into Chinese Yuan locally, or you can purchase currency in advance.
-Previously, there were two types of currency - one for locals, called Renmimbi and one for foreigners which came in Foreign Exchange Certificates.
-Thankfully, this old system has now been abolished and both Chinese and foreigners use the same currency known as Yuan.
+ATM machines and Bureau de Change are available in Beijing.

 In European Russia, summer days from late May to early September are warm and very long.
 At midsummer in St Petersburg there is no real darkness.
 Average temperatures range from 18-25 C. Autumn is brief and by the end of October, winter sets in, bringing with it lots of snow and extremely low temperatures.
 Spring arrives with a vengeance, heralding the great thaw, in late March and April.